Are you a kind of person who prefers a high amount of white bread, sugary drinks or fried and grilled food over a healthy diet?

-According to the Centers for Disease Control and Prevention, chronic diseases are the ultimate cause of death among the people who are more than 65 years of age in most of the countries.
+According to the Centers for Disease Control and Prevention, chronic diseases are the ultimate cause of death among people who are more than 65 years of age in most countries.

 This toll is expected to rise by 17% in the next ten years.
 Chronic diseases are not some conditions that can be fixed by medications or vaccines.
 You can prevent it from worsening with time.

-The chronic diseases are mostly characterized by complex causes, many risk factors, prolonged illness and disability.
-While some of them like diabetes have a more extended latency period, other chronic diseases like a stroke can be felt in the body a few minutes after it happens.
+Chronic diseases are mostly characterized by complex causes, many risk factors, prolonged illness, and disability.
+While some of them like diabetes has a more extended latency period, other chronic diseases like a stroke can be felt in the body a few minutes after it happens.

 Even a stroke that is strong enough can kill a person.
 A few others like arthritis may persist through a person’s lifetime but doesn’t cause death.